natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_add.rst

    .. image:: ../Images/inactive_groups.png
     :alt: Components in inactive groups

 #.
-Drag and drop components from the Inactive Groups into the new groups as
+Drag and drop components from the **Inactive Groups** section into the new
-   needed.
+   groups as needed.
 You can also create new components in the new groups.

 .. _Add a Content Experiment in XML: